 Adaptations to Color (Snake Camouflage)

 Most snakes have camouflage.
-Take the western diamondback rattlesnake, the snake that’s responsible for the most venomous snake bites in the U.S. This snake lives in the south-west, from Texas to California, and down south to Mexico too.
+Take the western diamondback rattlesnake, the snake that’s responsible for the most fatal snake bites in the U.S. This snake lives in the south-west, from Texas to California, and down south to Mexico too.

 They’re a dusty gray and brown color, with white, black or brown blotches all along their body.
 When they lie in the dry grass or on the forest floor of their natural habitat, they’re hard to spot.